Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 4 – Empirical Study on Counterparty Credit Risk.md

 ### 4.5.2 Sensitivity to Leverage and Volatility

-Figure 4.2 plots **equity volatility** \( \sigma_E \) against **Distance to Default**.
-The relationship is clearly **negative**, confirming the theoretical expectation that higher volatility corresponds to lower solvency margins.

 - In our sample, \( \sigma_E \) ranges roughly from 0.22 to 0.30 (annualized).
 Moving from the low-volatility to the high-volatility group corresponds to a material decline in DD.
-- The GARCH(1,1) process captures volatility spikes, such as the early-2020 COVID-19 episode, during which the model records a temporary compression of DD, followed by recovery as volatility normalizes.
+- The GARCH(1,1) process captures volatility spikes, during which the model records a temporary compression of DD, followed by recovery as volatility normalizes.

 The leverage channel operates through the default-point term.
 Holding volatility fixed, a higher **total liability ratio** increases \( DP_t \), thus reducing \( \ln(V_t/DP_t) \) and DD.
 Banks with heavier reliance on short-term or wholesale funding exhibit lower DD, consistent with the structural model intuition.